YunusDemirag/fairseq-baseline-covost/README.md

 --------------------------------------------------------------------------------

+This is a fork of the fairseq repository used for creating a baseline with the covost dataset

 Fairseq(-py) is a sequence modeling toolkit that allows researchers and developers to train custom models for translation, summarization, language modeling and other text generation tasks.